nkabbara/nkabbara.github.io/docs/sierra-de-la-ventana-pack.md

 _Items 1 through 7 are packed in that order where Tent goes in first.
 This seemed like the most comfortable setup.
 At first I tried sleeping bag first, but that created a bottom bulge that made it very uncomfortable.
 I should experiment with this some more._

+Some modifications I would do:
+* Pack a sponge to wash stuff
+* Replace hand soap with dish soap since dish soap is stronger and can be used for both.

 7. Tent
 6. Tent footprint
 3. Clothes not wearing